lbenz730/soccer_ha_covid/README.md

-# soccer_hfa_data
+# Soccer HFA Covid
-Game level statistics from fbref.com to analyze home field advantage in soccer w/out fans
+Analysis of home field advantage (HFA) in soccer w/ no fans due to the COVID-19 Pandemic.